shenef/Boktai-Speedrunning/src/xover_battle/crossover_battle.md

 ### Connecting via Retroarch

+> [!NOTE]
-_Note: This step is not needed if you're playing on real hardware._
+> This step is not needed if you're playing on real hardware.

 #### 1. Enabling the gbSP core